 Sustaining the Mission

-For fifty years, WFCR and now all-news WNNZ, have provided quality programs that educate, inspire, and entertain.
+For fifty years, WFCR and now the NEPR News Network, have provided quality programs that educate, inspire, and entertain.
 Our goal is to perpetuate this tradition of quality broadcasting for you, our listeners, and for future generations.

 Annual contributions, grants, and underwriting are critical to the success of public broadcasting and provide a base of support for our programming.

 The future success of the station, however, is predicated on our ability to build a sustainable source of funding that provides for today, tomorrow, and the future as well.

 To step beyond our annual on-air drives and seed alternative, more permanent sources of funding, the legacy of our mission begins and ends with you…New England Public Radio donors.

 Create your own legacy of giving by including New England Public Radio in your will, trust, or general estate plans.